Paint New Image

 Cancel

-Cancel all changes to the canvas and return to the Image Generation menu.
+Cancel all changes to the Canvas and return to the Image Generation menu.
 This will discard all changes made and return you to the Image Generation menu.

 Zoom

-You can zoom in and out while editing with your mouse wheel.
+You can Zoom in and out while editing with your mouse wheel.

 Layers

-The canvas supports editing on multiple layers.
-You can navigate layers to make edits that do not affect the original image.
+The Canvas supports editing on multiple Layers.
+You can navigate Layers to make edits that do not affect the original image.
 Layers are merged upon Confirm.

-• Play around with the Strength & Noise of your next generation: If you use large sections with only one color you need to up the Noise setting accordingly to provide the AI with some working ground to come up with texture details.
+• Play around with the Strength & Noise of your next generation: If you use large sections with only one color, you need to up the Noise setting accordingly to provide the AI with some working ground to come up with texture details.

 • Consider your text prompt: It is crucial you consider the text you write alongside the next generation.
 We've seen very good results if you accurately describe your image alongside what transformation you plan to give it.